johnnovak/johnnovak.site/blog/_posts/2016-04-17-the-nim-raytracer-project-part1.md

 ](https://en.wikipedia.org/wiki/Cartesian_coordinate_system#In_three_dimensions)
 to represents objects in our 3D world, where the *y-axis* points up, the *x-axis* to the right and the *z-axis* forward.
 In right-handed coordinate systems, positive rotation is [counterclockwise](https://www.evl.uic.edu/ralph/508S98/coordinates.html) about the axis of rotation.

-{% include image.html name="coordinate-system.svg" caption="The left-handed coordinate system used in our renderer.
-The circular arrow indicates the direction of positive rotation." width="70%" %}
+{% include image.html name="coordinate-system.svg" caption="Figure 1 &mdash; The left-handed coordinate system used in our renderer.
+The circular arrow indicates the direction of positive rotation." width="70%" captionAlign="center" %}

 The choice of coordinate system handedness is nothing more than a convention: DirectX, Unity, Maya and Pixar's RenderMan use left-handed coordinate systems, while OpenGL,